FTAndy/gpt-crawler/README.md

 ## Example

-[Here is a custom GPT](https://chat.openai.com/g/g-Cnxt38AbK-gpt-crawler-repo-analyzer) that made to help answer questions about the repo [gpt-crawler](https://github.com/BuilderIO/gpt-crawler)
+[Here is a custom GPT](https://chat.openai.com/g/g-Cnxt38AbK-gpt-crawler-repo-analyzer) that was made to help answer questions about the repo [gpt-crawler](https://github.com/BuilderIO/gpt-crawler)

 > Note that you may need a paid ChatGPT plan to access this feature